lucadard/coderhouse_entrega-final/README.md

 EMAIL_SENDER_USER
 EMAIL_SENDER_PASS
 ```
 The variables specified in that file are read by the object found in `/src/api/config/vars.js` which has a few more parameters that you can change.
-The most important is the named `admins`, you can manipulate the array to add and remove admins privileges to users by their email.
+The most important is the named `admins`, you can manipulate the array to add or remove admin privileges to users with their email.
 ```js
 export const vars = {
   admins: ['admin@admin.com'],